MarcusAlienx/ModernWeb/replit.md

 - **VSCode Setup**: Complete local development environment with debug configuration, extensions, and snippets
 - **Local Development**: Automated setup script and comprehensive VSCode integration
 - **GitHub Preparation**: Project structured for version control with proper .gitignore and documentation
+- **GitIgnore Optimization**: Consolidated and optimized .gitignore for Netlify, VSCode, and GitHub with security best practices

 ## System Architecture